 - Vitamin C: 13% of the Daily Value (DV)

 - Vitamin B6: 22% of the DV

 - Potassium: 12% of the DV

 - Manganese: 16% of the DV

 - Magnesium: 8% of the DV

 An average banana also contains around 14 grams of sugar.
 However, it’s important to note that these are natural sugars, not added sugars like those found in baked goods and packaged snack foods.
 Because fruit sugars are bound up in fibrous cell walls and contain water, so they don’t have the same blood glucose level impact that processed sugars do.
-And in addition to those 14 grams of natural sugars, an average banana also provides six grams of fiber, which helps prevent spikes in your blood sugar when you eat it.
+And in addition to those 14 grams of natural sugars, that average banana’s three grams of fiber help prevent spikes in your blood sugar when you eat it.

 6 Health Benefits of Bananas